Bokota

 - Education And Learning Styles

-- Education is traditionally oral, with knowledge passed down through storytelling and practical demonstration.
+- Education is traditionally oral, with knowledge passed down through stories and hands-on learning.

 - Learning Styles

-- Learning is experiential, with a focus on observation and participation in community activities.
+- Learning is experiential, with an emphasis on community participation and practical skills.

 - Parental Engagement

-- Parents are highly involved in their children's education, emphasizing cultural knowledge and practical skills.
+- Parents are deeply involved in their children's education, often teaching them traditional crafts and cultural practices.

 - Family And Social Structure